Pulmonary tuberculosis (TB) is a contagious bacterial infection that involves the lungs. It may spread to other organs.

 You may need to stay at home or be admitted to a hospital for 2 to 4 weeks to avoid spreading the disease to others until you are no longer contagious.

 Your provider is required by law to report your TB illness to the local health department.
 Your health care team will ensure that you receive the best care.

 You can ease the stress of illness by joining a support group.
 Sharing with others who have common experiences and problems can help you feel more in control.

 Symptoms often improve in 2 to 3 weeks after starting treatment.
 A chest x-ray will not show this improvement until weeks or months later.
 Outlook is excellent if pulmonary TB is diagnosed early and effective treatment is started quickly.

 Pulmonary TB can cause permanent lung damage if not treated early.
 It can also spread to other parts of the body.

 Medicines used to treat TB may cause side effects, including:

 - Liver inflammation

-A vision test may be done before treatment so your doctor can monitor any changes in the health of your eyes.
+A vision test may be done before start of treatment so your provider can monitor any changes in the health of your eyes.